In most cases, I would say yes. Whilst I can't promise

 Diagnosis page explains more about this.

-suddenly worsened, don't give up hope - if you review your treatment
+bloodwork has suddenly worsened, don't give up hope.
+If you review your

-programme and add new treatments as appropriate (including a period on IV
+treatment programme and add new treatments as necessary (including a

-if the bloodwork values are high and your vet agrees) and work closely
+if the bloodwork values are high and your vet considers it appropriate) and work closely

 with your vet, you may well find your cat stabilises once again, albeit at